GeoDirk/gbcpreprocessor/INSTRUCTIONS.md

 *Last updated on CodePlex: Nov 30, 2012 at 4:32 AM by anyalee, version 22*

-*Text transcribed and formatted for GitHub: 11/17/2017 7:34:04 PM by David Haslam.*
+*Text transcribed and formatted for GitHub: 11/17/2017 8:55:44 PM by David Haslam.*

+*Images are from the original [Documentation](https://gbcpreprocessor.codeplex.com/documentation)*

 ##### TBD
-- Insert images from the original [Documentation](https://gbcpreprocessor.codeplex.com/documentation)
-- Fix links where required.
+- Fix links where required (e.g. in the **Embedding fonts** section).